What is LASIK Surgery?

 Meet Your LASIK Surgeons

-The LASIK surgeons at Eye Associates of New Mexico have over 75 years of combined experience and have performed thousands of procedures in our LASIK centers.
-Eye Associates is dedicated to offering state-of-the-art LASIK techniques such as custom, blade-free LASIK, and the Visian ICL.
+The refractive expert surgeons at Eye Associates of New Mexico have over 75 years of combined experience and have performed thousands of procedures in our LASIK centers.
+Eye Associates is dedicated to offering state-of-the-art LASIK techniques such as custom, blade-free LASIK, PRK, implantable contact lens (ICL), and refractive lens exchange.

 Are you seeking a New Mexico LASIK eye surgery specialist?

-The LASIK surgeons at Eye Associates of New Mexico are leaders in ophthalmology and LASIK.
-We welcome you to learn about our LASIK doctors listed below and see why we have the experience and technology to deliver the finest results in LASIK eye surgery.
+Our doctors all live right here in New Mexico, are board certified, have expertise in treating routine and complex surgery, and are ready to help.
+Eye Associates of New Mexico are leaders in ophthalmology.
+We welcome you to learn about our refractive expert surgeons listed below and see why we have the experience and technology to deliver the finest results in LASIK eye surgery.